clij/clij2-docs/reference_applyVectorfield.md

 Deforms an image according to distances provided in the given vector images.

  It is recommended to use 32-bit images for input, output and vector images.

+### Parameters

+source : Image
+    The input image to be processed. vector_x : Image
+    Pixels in this image describe the distance in X direction pixels should be shifted during warping. vector_y : Image
+    Pixels in this image describe the distance in Y direction pixels should be shifted during warping. destination : Image
+    The output image where results are written into.

 Category: [Transformations](https://clij.github.io/clij2-docs/reference__transform)

+Availability: Available in Fiji by activating the update site clij.
+This function is part of clij-core-1.7.4.0.jar.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ_applyVectorfield(Image source, Image vectorX, Image vectorY, Image destination);
+Ext.CLIJ_applyVectorfield(Image source, Image vector_x, Image vector_y, Image destination);
 ```